What to Pack for the Ride

-As noted elsewhere, there is an OPTIONAL ride along the Las Vegas Strip at night -- highly recommended.
+There is an OPTIONAL ride along the Las Vegas Strip at night -- highly recommended.
 IF you want to do this ride you MUST have lights on your bike -- at a minimum that means a blinking white light in the front and a blinking red light in the rear.

 Hot Weather AND Cold Weather Bike Clothes

-Flip-Flops or Sandals
+Flip-Flops or Similar

 When we visit Sedona you will DEFINITELY want some sort of simple shoe to walk from the parking lot to the natural waterslide.
 We'll carry this stuff for you in the truck so you don't have to pedal with it all day.

-A Pair of Sneakers or Similar
+A Pair of Sneakers or Casual Shoes

 You're not going to want to wear your bike shoes ALL the time!

+We understand that to some wearing a helmet is a personal choice, but our insurance company respectfully disagrees.
 You must wear a hard bike helmet at all times on the ride when you are pedaling.